MTV Music (UK & Ireland)

-MTV Music is a British pay television channel operated by Paramount Networks UK & Australia.
+MTV Music was a British pay television channel operated by Paramount Networks UK & Australia.
 The brand was first launched in the UK and Ireland before launching in Australia, New Zealand, Italy, the Netherlands and Poland.
-Unlike other MTV Music channels, this channel offers subtitles on selected programmes.
+Unlike other MTV Music channels, this channel offered subtitles on selected programmes.

 History

-Viacom International Media Networks announced the introduction of a non-stop music channel in January 2011.
-As the main MTV brand has deviated from its original purpose and increased competition from other music channels and online services, MTV addressed this issue by launching a new music channel MTV Music.
+As the main MTV brand had deviated from its original purpose and faced increased competition from other music channels and online services, Viacom International Media Networks introduced MTV Music as a new non-stop music channel in 2011.
 The channel launched on 1 February 2011 in both the United Kingdom and Ireland.
 The channel replaced MTV Shows.

 On 1 February 2011, on Sky UK and Sky Ireland, MTV and MTV Shows swapped positions in the EPG where MTV became part of the Entertainment channels and MTV Shows was moved to the Music channels and renamed MTV Music.
 MTV Shows programming was transferred to MTV, while MTV Music was dedicated to playing music videos, similarly like its sister channels MTV Base, MTV Classic, MTV Dance, MTV Hits, MTV Rocks and MTV Live.

 MTV Music began broadcasting in widescreen in the UK & Ireland on 28 March 2012.
 On 15 February 2016, MTV Music +1 launched in the UK on Sky channel 358, replacing the standard-definition version of MTV Live HD.
-Following the closures of MTV OMG, MTV Rocks and Club MTV on 20 July 2020, MTV Music broadcasts a weekly chart based on MTV Rocks programming on Sundays.
+Following the closures of MTV OMG, MTV Rocks and Club MTV on 20 July 2020, MTV Music broadcast a weekly chart based on MTV Rocks programming on Sundays.
 The timeshift channel also closed as part of this change, along with the timeshifts for MTV and Comedy Central Extra.